OwenD-24/mysql-flask-app/README.md

 - **Flask**: Python web framework used for building the application.
 - **MySQL**: Relational database for storing data such as customer transactions and notes.
-- **Jinja2**: Template engine used by Flask to render dynamic HTML pages.
-- **HTML/CSS**: For front-end design and layout of the dashboard and forms.
+- **HTML/CSS/JS**: For front-end design and layout of the dashboard and forms.
-- **Bootstrap**: For responsive design and styling.

 ## Bug Fixes